Your body experiences a lot of changes during menopause.

 While it is normal for your sex life to not always sync up with your partner’s, there are some signs that you may be struggling with a larger issue, especially if you yourself are disappointed in your sex drive.

 Libido is sometimes considered the mental part of sex, or the part that desire comes from.

 While low libido can be a sign of a condition called sexual arousal or interest disorder, you do not need to have a condition to know you are struggling with your libido.

-Whether or not you have a diagnosis, you can get help and Washington DC physical therapy treatment for your low libido and work toward having a happy, healthy sex life again.
+Whether you have a medical diagnosis or not, we provide physical therapy in Washington DC and the surrounding area to help treat your low libido and work toward having a happy, healthy sex life again.